 22 Images That Will Make You Want to Go to Iceland Right Now

 Iceland, the land of fire and ice, is a photographer’s dream.
 Geysers and glaciers, volcanoes and waterfalls, lunar landscapes and icy lagoons… it all adds up to produce one of the most startlingly otherworldly places you’re likely to encounter.
-We challenge you to get to the last image on this page without wanting to book this trip to Iceland.
+We challenge you to get to the last image on this page without wanting to book a trip ASAP.

 And if you’re a dedicated Icelandofile and think we’ve missed anything from this collection, feel free to let us know in the comments section below.